-Impact VR is part of our VR mental health suite that delivers immersive, evidence‑based experiences to enhance social-emotional learning and foster prosocial behavior in youth.
-Supported by the National Institute of Mental Health, Impact VR offers an innovative approach to building essential life skills.
-Research shows promising benefits for students, including those with ADHD, Autism, and Conduct Disorder, by helping them develop emotion regulation, empathy, and positive social interactions.
+Impact VR delivers immersive, evidence‑based social-emotional learning that promotes prosocial behavior.
+Supported by the National Institute of Mental Health, Impact VR offers an innovative approach to building essential life skills that support education readiness, healthy relationships, and emotional understanding.
+Peer-reviewed research published in Prevention Science and Research on Child and Adolescent Psychopathology shows significant improvements in mental health and SEL for students, including those with ADHD, Autism, and Conduct Disorder, by helping them develop emotion regulation, empathy, and social skills.

 Duration: 25 minutes; 4 sessions